How Jelleo finds bugs before they become exploits.

 Signed receipts · Ed25519.

 Every audit cycle produces a signed receipt.
-Customers can verify the receipt against the published Jelleo public key without trusting the platform.
-The mechanism today is off-chain Ed25519; the funded-state delta is the on-chain Anchor registry.
+Customers can verify the receipt against the published Jelleo public key without trusting us: domain-separated Ed25519 signatures and per-cycle Merkle roots off-chain, plus an on-chain Anchor registry live on Solana devnet since 2026-05-29 — mainnet follows an external audit of the program itself.

 What gets signed

-• The per-finding disclosure package (when a finding moves to disclosed)
+merkle.json): findings rooted at a commit SHA - The per-finding disclosure package (when a finding moves to

 Receipt format